|Best for carpets||McCulloch MC1275 Heavy-Duty Steam Cleaner||SEE IT||

 A multipurpose steamer lets you seriously sanitize—with minimal effort—those places you dread the most.
 High-pressure concentrated vapor wipes out dirt with no additional cleaning solvent or elbow grease required.

-Best multipurpose steam cleaner: Bissell Steam Shot Deluxe Hard-Surface Cleaner
+Best multipurpose: Bissell Steam Shot Deluxe Hard-Surface Cleaner

 At just 4.5 pounds, you can tote this Bissel steam cleaner around looking for surfaces begging to be blasted.
 And it takes just 30 seconds to warm up.
 Steaming can tackle ceramic, laminate, vinyl, granite, marble, fabric, and sealed wood, making it our pick for the best multi-purpose steam cleaner.